learn-co-curriculum/navigating-with-bash-ide/README.md

 ### `pwd` - Print Working Directory

+How do we know which directory our terminal is in?
 Let's run the following command line program.

 Type `pwd` from your prompt.
 You should see something like: